Collaborative and parametric insurance on the Ethereum blockchain: Smart contract description

+The state variables of the smart contract include the stochastic processes defined in \cref{sec:parametric_insurance}, supplemented by additional processes defined on the filtered probability space \((\Omega, \mathcal{F}, (\mathcal{F})_{t \geq 0}, \mathbb{P})\).

-When deployed on the Ethereum blockchain, a smart contract is assigned an Ethereum address, enabling it to receive and send \text{ETH}.
-The balance $(B_t)_{t\geq 0}$ increases each time an investor contributes funds to the contract or when a policy is underwritten and a premium is paid.
-Conversely, the balance decreases when an investor withdraws funds or when a compensation is paid to a policyholder in the event of a covered loss.
-The balance decreases when an investor withdraws some funds from the contract and when a compensation is paid to an unfortunate policyholder.
-Let $(\tau_i^+)_{i \geq 1}$ and $(\tau_i^-)_{i \geq 1}$ be the times at which investors make deposits and withdrawals, respectively.
-Denote the associated amounts by $(x_i^+)_{i \geq 1}$ for deposits and $(x_i^-)_{i \geq 1}$ for withdrawals.
-We have
+Upon deployment on the Ethereum blockchain, a smart contract is assigned an Ethereum address, enabling it to send and receive \text{ETH}.
+The balance \((B_t)_{t \geq 0}\) increases when investors contribute funds or when premiums are paid for underwritten policies.
+Conversely, the balance decreases upon investor withdrawals or compensation payments to policyholders.
+Let \((\tau_k^+)_{k \geq 1}\) and \((\tau_k^-)_{k \geq 1}\) denote the times of investor deposits and withdrawals, respectively, with associated amounts \((x_k^+)_{k \geq 1}\) for deposits and \((x_k^-)_{k \geq 1}\) for withdrawals.
+The balance can be expressed as:

-We define \((X_t)_{t\geq0}\) as the surplus of the smart contract, representing the funds available to underwrite new insurance policies.
-Unlike the balance of the smart contract, the surplus does not increase when a new contract is underwritten.
-Instead, the premium is added at the time of the policy’s resolution, when it is considered "earned" rather than merely "collected".
-Therefore we have
+We define \((X_t)_{t \geq 0}\) as the surplus of the smart contract, representing the funds available to underwrite new insurance policies.
+Unlike the balance, the surplus does not increase immediately upon underwriting a new contract.
+Instead, the premium is added at the policy's resolution, when it is considered "earned."
+Thus, the surplus is given by:

-Note that $B_t \geq X_t$ for every $t \geq 0$.
-The level of $(X_t)_{t \geq 0}$, representing the surplus of the smart contract, is compared to $SCR_t$ (Solvency Capital Requirement) and $MCR_t$ (Minimum Capital Requirement).
-If $X_t \leq SCR_t$, no new policies may be underwritten, and investors are prohibited from withdrawing funds.
-If $X_t \leq MCR_t$, the smart contract ceases its operations, and the remaining balance is redistributed—first to the policyholders and then to the investors in a way detailed in \cref{sec:smart_insurance_contract}.
-The active insurance policy at time of termination of the smart contract are being canceled as mentioned in \cref{rem:cancel_policy}.
+Note that \(B_t \geq X_t\) for every \(t \geq 0\).
+The surplus \((X_t)_{t \geq 0}\) is compared against \(\text{SCR}_t\) and \(\text{MCR}_t\).
+If \(X_t \leq \text{SCR}_t\), no new policies may be underwritten, and investors are prohibited from withdrawing funds.
+If \(X_t \leq \text{MCR}_t\), the smart contract ceases operations, and the remaining balance is redistributed—first to policyholders and then to investors, as detailed in \cref{ssec:settlement}.
+Active insurance policies at the time of termination are cancelled.

-Whenever the smart contract receives funds from external sources, protocol tokens are issued.
-Let $(M_t)_{t \geq 0}$ denote the total number of distinct Etehereum addresses that have ever transferred funds to the smart contract, whether as investments or premium payments.
+Let \((A_t)_{t \geq 0}\) denote the total number of distinct Ethereum addresses that have transferred funds to the smart contract and received protocol tokens.
 Let